shreyagautam1308/CODSOFT/README.md

-This is my 1st task of Codsoft Data Science Internship i.e. Use the Titanic dataset to build a model that predicts whether a passenger on the Titanic survived or not.
+This is my 1st task of Codsoft Data Science Internship i.e. TITANIC SURVIVAL PREDICTION: Use the Titanic dataset to build a model that predicts whether a passenger on the Titanic survived or not.
 This is a classic beginner project with readily available data.
 The dataset typically used for this project contains information